For new bowlers…….

-In the game of bowls, a small heavy melamine ball (bowl) is bowled down a perfectly flat green lawn at such a pace that it will come to rest next to a smaller white ball (jack).
+getting started, you’ll see that the game of lawn bowls begins when a small white or yellow perfectly circular ball (the JACK) is rolled some 23m down a perfectly flat lawn.
+A larger, heavier melamine ball (bowl), which is NOT perfectly round, is rolled after it by each player in turn.
+With the right weight and direction it will come to rest next to the jack.
 Rather than following a straight line, the bowl takes a long slow gentle curve to reach its destination.

-One of the sides of the bowl is slighter heavier than the other, it has bias so that as the bowl slows down there is a pull towards that side.
+One of the sides of the bowl is slighter heavier than the other.
+This gives the bowl a ‘bias’ so that as the bowl slows down there is a pull towards that side.
 The bowl literally curves around until it comes to a stop.

 Here’s how you communicate without shouting:

 Download the Laws of Bowls here (PDF File).